-- Restricted net position consists of amounts with constraints placed on their use either by 1) external groups, such as creditors, grantors, contributors, or laws or regulations of other governments or 2) law through constitutional provisions or enabling legislation. - Unrestricted net position All other amounts that do not meet the definition of "restricted" or "net investment in capital assets."
+- Net investment in capital assets consists of capital assets, net of accumulated depreciation/amortization and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position consists of amounts with constraints placed on their use either by 1) external groups, such as creditors, grantors, contributors, or laws or regulations of other governments or 2) law through constitutional provisions or enabling legislation. - Unrestricted net position consist of all other amounts that do not meet the definition of "restricted" or "net investment in capital assets."